-We also have a gallery, where we have collaborated with rare artists and makers across disciplines.
-This is not a side line or a hobby, our cultural programme has been an important part of who we are, and our practice with clients.
+We also host a cultural programme where we collaborate with rare artists and makers across disciplines.
+This is not a side line or a hobby, this participation is an important part of who we are, and our practice with clients.